openhab/openhabian/docs/openhabian.md

 Also be aware that only the first two partitions are mirrored - the storage (3rd) parition will never be mirrored even if you have set that up for use as backup area.
 :::

-To setup mirroring right during unattended installation of a RPi (using the image flash method):
+To setup mirroring right during unattended installation of a RPi (using the image flash method):<br>
 Define `backupdrive=/dev/sdX` (replace X with the proper character) to enable this functionality right during unattended installation.
 The first attached disk type device is usually called `/dev/sda`.
 Use `storagecapacity=xxx` to override how much space to consume at most for Amanda backup storage (in MB).